Ericaceae

 Fertilization

-Apply slow-release fertilizer once or twice a year to encourage healthy flowering and fruiting.
-Fertilizing during the growing season is most effective.
+Apply slow-release fertilizer once or twice a year during the growing season to enhance flowering and fruiting.

 Conclusion